OmowunmiOni/DSA-Documentation/README.md

 3. Lookup Functions (XLOOKUP, VLOOKUP, HLOOKUP, MATCH, XMATCH, INDEX etc.)
     - Explanation of XLOOKUP and VLOOKUP syntax and usage
     - Examples of using XLOOKUP and VLOOKUP for data retrieval and analysis
-    - Under6standing the concept of Cell referencing (RELATIVE, ABSOLUTE, COLUMN CONSTANT, ROW CONSTANT)
+    - Understanding the concept of Cell referencing (RELATIVE, ABSOLUTE, COLUMN CONSTANT, ROW CONSTANT)

 4. Introduction to Pivot Tables
     - What are pivot tables?